casey/9x/README.md

 Key features of Plan 9 namespaces:

 - A per-process view of the namespace.
-- Selective inheritance and sharing via process groups.
+- Selective inheritance and sharing of the namespace.
 - Access to namespace manipulation by non-priviliged users.

 basic features